-As of August 26, 2023, the Company had recognized current and long-term insurance related liabilities of \$34.3 million and \$64.8 million, respectively.
+As disclosed in Note 9, as of August 31, 2024, the Company had recognized current and long-term insurance related liabilities of \$32.0 million and \$63.6 million, respectively.
 As discussed in Note 1 to the Company's consolidated financial statements, the Company is self-insured for certain obligations related to health, workers' compensation, vehicles and general liability programs and judgments and estimates are used by the Company in determining the potential value associated with reported claims and for events that have occurred but have not been reported.

-Auditing management's estimate of the portion of the insurance related liabilities related to workers' compensation, vehicles and general liability is highly judgmental and complex due to the significant uncertainty in the potential value of reported claims and the number and potential value of incurred but not reported claims and the application of significant management judgment in making those estimates.
-The reserve estimate is sensitive to assumptions used to estimate the ultimate liability for reported claims and to estimate the value of claims that have been incurred but have not been reported.
+Auditing management's estimate of the portion of the insurance related liabilities related to workers' compensation, vehicles and general liability is highly judgmental due to the significant uncertainty in the potential values of reported claims and incurred but not reported claims and the application of significant management judgment in making those estimates.
+The reserve estimate is sensitive to assumptions used to estimate the liability for reported claims and to estimate the value of claims that have been incurred but have not been reported.